This page is available in the US as an e-book at Amazon.com.

 § § §

 After posting the essay, I heard from two or three former classmates.
-We talked a little about old times and current happenings in our lives, but my allegations of sexual and physical abuse didn't come up in our conversations.
+We talked a little about old times and current happenings in our lives, but my sexual and physical abuse didn't come up in our conversations.